SITE SEARCH: SUFFIX ARRAY + FASTCGI

 $ perl indexer.pl

-Indexer extracts HTML, lowercases, encodes text as UTF-8 binary sequences, and saves to corpus.bin.
-Null byte sentinel marks the document boundaries.
-Suffix array stores offsets of all suffixes as 32-bit unsigned integers, sorted by the lexicographical order:
+Indexer extracts HTML, lowercases, encodes into UTF-8 bytes.
+Null byte sentinel marks document boundaries. sa.bin stores suffix offsets as 32-bit unsigned integers, sorted lexicographically:

 my @sa = 0 .. (length($corpus) - 1);